 Reason #3: Feedback makes you a better leader.

 In a 2013 study discussed in Forbes, researchers found that leaders who gave honest feedback were rated as five times more effective than ones who do not.
 In addition, leaders who gave honest feedback had employees who were rated as three times more engaged.
 Clearly, your team views you more positively the more you give them feedback.

 On top of that, hearing feedback from your team is the fastest way for you to improve as a leader.
 Others view you differently than you view yourself.
 So hearing their perspective can challenge you to learn, grow, and overcome a shortcoming you had as a leader that you’ve always wanted to address.

 The Feedback Road Map: Putting it into practice

 Ready to give it a try?
 If you’ve never implemented a formal or even informal employee feedback system, you might be wondering where to even begin.
-Start with these chapters from our Knowledge Center guides to feedback in the workplace:
+Start with these articles in our blog:

 - If you want honest, open feedback, start with you.

 - Here are four questions you should ask every employee to solicit feedback.